JarryShaw/shiep-crawler/README.rst

 - ``ip.json`` is the DNS query result
 - ``route.csv`` is the traceroute result
 - HTML files are corresponding SHIEP webpages
-- other TXT files are traceroute JSON format results
+- other JSON files are corresponding traceroute results